 First dedicated chemistry building (in the middle) between the first mining building on the left and the library on the right; c.
 1897 photo by William Letts Oliver, or his son. courtesy Bancroft Library.

 Chemistry has been part of Berkeley since the University's founding in 1868.
 The chemist Robert Fisher was one of the first ten faculty to be hired.
 He was sent to Europe to buy equipment as it was generally unavailable in the United States at the time.
 In 1869 he taught classes, open to the publc, in the temporary downtown Oakland campus "with chemical demonstrations".
-The department of chemistry was officially founded four years later in 1872 making our college 146 years old in this year of Cal's sesquicentennial.
-Willard B. Rising arrived in 1872 as the first official professor of chemistry when the College was established.
+The department of chemistry was officially founded four years later in 1872 making our college 147 years old in 2019.
+Willard B. Rising arrived in 1872 as the first official professor of chemistry after the College was established.

 The individual who was largely responsible for the college's rise to fame was Gilbert Newton Lewis, who became dean in 1912 and served until 1941.
 During those years the number of undergraduate degrees awarded annually grew from an average of seven to more than sixty, and the number of Ph.D.s from one per year to more than a dozen.
 The faculty also grew—both in numbers and distinction.
 Lewis’s recruits included Wendell M. Latimer, Joel H. Hildebrand, and Kenneth Pitzer, as well as future Nobel Prize winners William F. Giauque, Willard F. Libby, Melvin Calvin, and Glenn T. Seaborg.
 Known particularly for its work in physical chemistry, the college also developed a reputation in nuclear chemistry, especially after the development of the cyclotron and the Radiation Laboratory under the leadership of physicist Ernest Lawrence.